Preparedness for health crises: a multidisciplinary approach

 Objectives and Content

-To analyze health crises from multi- and interdisciplinary perspectives in order to achieve a better understanding of the generation of knowledge used to understand and address an unprecedent global health threat in society.
-Further, to reflect upon different approaches to complexity and uncertainty for better preparedness for new crisis.
+In an international environment with tailored mentorship, this course will enhance the participants´ knowledge and capability to analyse health crises from multi- and interdisciplinary perspectives and achieve a better understanding of the generation of knowledge needed to address global health threats in society.
+Further, the candidate will be invited to reflect upon different approaches to complexity and uncertainty for better knowledge preparedness for new crisis.

 Learning Outcomes